 Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
 There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-Opioid treatment program services \$0 copayment for each Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: Medicare-covered service.
-Prior Authorization is required.
-FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays Deductible applies. \$0 copayment for each Medicare-covered service.
-Authorization exception: X-rays do not require authorization when service rendered in Nursing Facility, hospital, or physician office.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: \$0 copayment for each Medicare-covered service.
+Prior authorization is required.
+U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: • X-rays \$0 copayment for each Medicare-covered service.
+Authorization exception: X-rays do not require authorization when service rendered in Nursing Facility, physician office, or hospital.

 Servi ces that are covered for you What you must pay when you get these services • Radiation (radium and isotope) therapy including technician materials and supplies Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Authorization required for therapeutic radiological services. • Surgical supplies, such as dressings Deductible applies. • Splints, casts and other devices used to reduce fractures and dislocations 20% coinsurance for each Medicare-covered service.
+Authorization required for therapeutic radiological services. • Surgical supplies, such as dressings Deductible applies.
+20% coinsurance for each • Splints, casts and other devices used to reduce fractures and dislocations Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required. • Laboratory tests \$0 copayment for each Medicare-covered service.
+Prior authorization is required. • Laboratory tests \$0 copayment for each Medicare-covered service.
 No authorization required for lab services except for genetic testing, which does require authorization. • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum. • Other outpatient diagnostic tests - Non-radiological diagnostic services Deductible applies.
 20% coinsurance for each Medicare-covered service.
 You pay these amounts until you reach the out-of-pocket maximum.
 No Authorization required when services are rendered in a Nursing Facility or Physician Office.